Student-Athlete & Parent/Guardian Handbook

 • Offer the realization that athletic competition is a privilege that carries definite responsibilities

-• Understand the valuable lessons that athletics teach such as teamwork, self-control, “team” above oneself, respect for others, and responsibility with personal improvement being the major objective for all
+• Understand the valuable lessons that athletics teach such as teamwork, communication, “team” above oneself, respect for others, and responsibility with personal improvement being the major objective for all

 Goals: